-The FXCM demo account functions like the live trading platform, except that traders are given 50,000 practice credits to test out the functionalities of the platform.
+For UK and EU traders only, FXCM demo account functions like the live trading platform, except that traders are given £50,000 practice credits to test out the functionalities of the platform.

 No verification is necessary to try out the demo platform.
 Traders can upgrade to a live version directly from the demo platform's dashboard.

 The FXCM margin requirements for each type of account vary as market conditions, volatility, and currency rates fluctuate.
 Margin amounts are calculated as a percentage of the notional value of a currency pair and get adjusted as the price fluctuates.

 Traders who use excessive leverage may be at risk of a margin call and having their positions closed prematurely by FXCM.